 - (1) Each option with a vesting commencement date prior to September 27, 2017 was granted pursuant to our Deciphera Pharmaceuticals, LLC's 2015 Equity Incentive Plan (the "2015 Plan").
 Each option granted with a vesting commencement date on or after September 27, 2017 was granted pursuant to our 2017 Plan.
-In the event the executive officer is terminated by the Company without "cause" or he resigns for "good reason" within 12 months (or 18 months in the case of Mr. Hoerter) following a "change in control" (as such terms are defined in the applicable employment agreement), 100% of the then-unvested time-based options would become immediately vested and exercisable. - (2) Except as otherwise set forth below, each option award vests monthly over a period of four years following the vesting commencement date until the option is fully vested on the fourth anniversary of the vesting commencement date, subject to the continued service of the executive. - (3) Such stock options will expire 10 years from date of grant. - (4) Except as set forth below, each RSU award vests in four equal annual installments following the vesting commencement date, subject to the continued service of the executive officer.
-In the event the executive officer is terminated by the Company without "cause" or he resigns for "good reason" within 12 months (or 18 months in the case of Mr. Hoerter) following a "change in control" (as such terms are defined in the applicable employment agreement), 100% of the then-unvested time-based RSUs would become immediately vested and exercisable. - (5) The amount represents the number of unvested restricted stock units multiplied by the market value of a share of our common stock based on the closing price on December 31, 2021, which was \$9.77. - (6) These stock options vest as to 25% of the shares underlying the grant on the first anniversary of the grant date with the remainder vesting in substantially equal installments monthly over the following three years, subject to the continued service of the executive through each vesting date. - (7) These awards will vest in two equal installments on June 15, 2022 and June 15, 2023, subject to continued service of the executive on such vesting dates.
+In the event the executive officer is terminated by the Company without "cause" or he resigns for "good reason" within 12 months (or 18 months in the case of Mr. Hoerter) following a "change in control" (as such terms are defined in the applicable employment agreement), 100% of the then-unvested time-based options would become immediately vested and exercisable. - (2) Except as otherwise set forth below, each option award vests monthly over a period of four years following the vesting commencement date until the option is fully vested on the fourth anniversary of the vesting commencement date, subject to the continued service of the executive. - (3) Such stock options will expire 10 years from date of grant. - (4) These RSU awards vest in four equal annual installments following the vesting commencement date, subject to the continued service of the executive officer.
+In the event the executive officer is terminated by the Company without "cause" or he resigns for "good reason" within 12 months (or 18 months in the case of Mr. Hoerter) following a "change in control" (as such terms are defined in the applicable employment agreement), 100% of the then-unvested time-based RSUs would become immediately vested and exercisable. - (5) These RSU awards vest in three equal annual installments following the vesting commencement date, subject to the continued service of the executive officer.
+In the event the executive officer is terminated by the Company without "cause" or he resigns for "good reason" within 12 months (or 18 months in the case of Mr. Hoerter) following a "change in control" (as such terms are defined in the applicable employment agreement),